Drwheats/fuggopostCLIENT/README.md

 COMMANDS:
 Click a post number to reply to it, or type @POSTNUMBER to reply.
-> makes text green until next newline.
+The > makes text green until next newline.
 Hyperlinking not supported yet (waiting to see if this technology catches on before I implement it)

 RULES: